 NBO will create the DPAs as stated in detail within Section 2.4.6.
-The DPAs will be used to organize the unserved, underserved, and CAIs lacking qualified broadband speeds into geographic entities that are optimized for cost-per-location-passed to encourage service provider participation in the program.
-Creating DPAs prior to the opening of the application window provides an effective means to track DPAs for which applications are either received or not received during the subgrantee selection process.
+The DPAs will be used to organize the unserved, underserved, and CAIs lacking qualified broadband speeds into geographic areas that are optimized for cost-per-location-passed to encourage service provider participation in the program.
+Prospective subgrantees will be required to indicate in their OA information about the DPA(s) in which they are interested, though doing so will neither lock them in to applying for the named DPAs nor preclude them from applying for funding for other DPA(s).
+The requirement will allow NBO an effective means to track DPAs for which applications are either received or not received during the subgrantee selection process.
 In addition, the use of DPAs eliminates the need for any de-confliction of overlapping applications since DPAs, by definition, do not overlap.
 The use of DPAs will also help NBO ensure universal service.
+Prospective subgrantees will be required to submit an application for each individual DPA.
+Multiple DPAs cannot be included in one application given the potential for unique attributes (cost per location passed, locations passed, etc.) each may demonstrate.